hariv1505/se3011_proj/other_versions/1.2/README.txt

 To execute the application using custom parameters, direct yourself into the directory using the command prompt and type "msm_v_1_2.exe".
 These methods, without the use of flags will run the application using default parameters.

-Linux OS
-Execute the application by direct yourself into the directory using the command prompt and type "wine msm_v_1_2.exe".
-This methods, without the use of flags will run the application using default parameters.

 Further usage: msm_v_1_2 [options]
     -w, --window-size=window         Window Size for Moving Averages -t, --threshold=th               Threshold for moving averages